-The initial step to owning a low-maintenance rental is to ensure that you pick the right materials for your property.
+Choosing the appropriate materials for repairs and improvements is the first step in making your rental property more low-maintenance.
 Low maintenance is not the same as low quality.
-Many quality materials are more durable and easier to keep clean than the cheaper, low-grade kind.
-Flooring is one area where this is particularly true.
-For low-maintenance floors that will keep their appeal for many years, savvy property owners often choose tile or vinyl.
-Tile and vinyl both work well in kitchens, bathrooms, hallways, and other high-traffic areas.
+Many high-quality materials outlast cheaper, inferior ones and are simpler to maintain clean.
+Flooring is one area where this is especially true.
+Savvy property owners often choose tile or vinyl for low-maintenance floors that will keep their appeal for many years.
+Tile and vinyl work well in kitchens, bathrooms, hallways, and other high-traffic areas.
 And both are easy to keep clean.

-Another great strategy to minimize maintenance in your rental’s interiors is to paint the walls with a good quality semi-gloss paint.
-Unlike flat paint, which can be difficult to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
-Consider utilizing glossy paint in the kitchen to make those walls stain-resistant.
-You may even consider adding a backsplash behind appliances and counters.
-A backsplash is even easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.
+Another simple but effective strategy to minimize maintenance in your rental’s interiors is to choose a paint finish, bathtub surround, or backsplash that is easy to clean.
+For example, consider painting your rental’s walls with a high-quality semi-gloss paint.
+Unlike flat paint, which can be hard to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
+Consider using glossy paint in the kitchen to make those walls stain-resistant.
+If you’ve got tile in the bathrooms, consider installing a fiberglass surround right over the top.
+These products are relatively budget-friendly and stay looking nice longer than grout lines.
+You may even consider adding a backsplash in the kitchen behind appliances and counters.
+A backsplash is easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.

-As you’re arranging for your renovations, keep in mind low-maintenance lighting alternatives.
-Pendant lights and chandeliers may look pretty, but they tend to collect dust and bugs over time and are easily damaged.
-To reduce maintenance, opt instead for good quality, functional lighting that is mounted securely against the ceiling.
-It’s also a good idea to choose light fixtures that make it easy for your tenants to change light bulbs when needed.
-Consider updating your electrical outlets to incorporate plug-ins for cell phones and other electronic devices for an added selling point.
+As you plan your renovations, don’t forget to include some low-maintenance lighting and charging options.
+Pendant lights and chandeliers may look pretty, but they collect dust and bugs over time and are easily damaged.
+To reduce maintenance, choose good quality, functional lighting mounted securely against the ceiling.
+It’s also a good idea to choose light fixtures that make it easy for tenants to change light bulbs when needed.
+Additionally, consider upgrading your electrical outlets to include plug-ins for cell phones and other electronic devices for an added selling point.
 This will not only attract more tenants but can help prevent problems like blown fuses.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.